jtod/Sigma16/docs/src/userguide.md

             print (k)
 ~~~~

-### The continue statement
+The continue statement

 * In C and Python, continue goes to the end of the current loop
   which then continues executing

 * It's a way of staying in the loop but skipping the statements
   after the continue

 * Warning!
 Several programming languages have a statement that is
-  \emph{spelled} continue ---  but it does nothing and is equivalent
+  *spelled* continue --- but it does nothing and is equivalent to the
-  to the pass statement in Python
+  pass statement in Python

-### Break and continue: translation to low level
+Break and continue: translation to low level

 ~~~~
 loop1
    if (i<n)=False then goto loop1done
    ...